JacobG03/pomodoro/README.md

 5. Users can share their pomodoro sessions with other users to do joint sessions

-# Time spent on this project so far - *13 hours*

-# Todo
+# TODO
-## Views
-- [ ] CRUD Settings
+- [ ] Notifications (context)
-## Sockets
+  - always first under navbar

-- [ ] Implement working socket events
+- [ ] Pop up windows when changing pomorodos

-* Have the 'oldest' user update new users sessions With each new connection receive data from the oldest user
-- [ ] Index Page connects to socketio and sets sessions state with received pomodoro sessions
-  - [ ] On socketio events update sessions state
+- [ ] Sharing sessions
+  Click join on 'other session' and main session will change into a sligthly altered version.
+Users will see each others icons, who is the 'host', how many session each user been at (e.g: 'work': 2)
-  - [ ] Display other users sessions based on state
+  - [ ] Chat during break time